-Effective July 1, 2006, an excise tax known as the utility services use tax is imposed on the retail consumption of utility services in Indiana if the utility receipts tax is not paid by the utility providing the service.
+An excise tax known as the utility services use tax is imposed on the retail consumption of utility services in Indiana where the utility receipts tax is not paid by the utility providing the service.
+The utility services use tax does not apply for billings issued after June 30, 2022.